lonely7345/Explorer/README.md

-Interactive shell to manage **Crossdata,Spark,Spark-sql,Ingestion,MarkDown,Shell,Streaming,Cassandra** based on Zeppelin
+Interactive shell to manage **Crossdata,Spark,Spark-sql,Ingestion,MarkDown,Shell,Streaming,Cassandra** based on Apache Zeppelin

-Zeppelin, a web-based notebook that enables interactive data analytics.
+, a web-based notebook that enables interactive data analytics.
 You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.

 _Core feature_: